magomimmo/modern-cljs/doc/tutorial-06.md

 lein trampoline cljsbuild repl-listen # from the project home directory in a new terminal
 ```

+and visit the http://localhost:3000/shopping.html to activate the
+brepl connection to verify that now you can serve more pages with the
+same `modern.js` generated JS file.

+> ATTENTION NOTE: The brepl connection created via `lein trampoline
+> cljsbuild repl-lissen` is a little bit unstable.
+You could need to
+> reload more times the `login` or the `shopping` URL to
+> activate/reactivate the brepl connection.

 If you created a new git branch as suggested in the preamble of this
 tutorial, I suggest you commit the changes as follows